 Recommended by: Deinse Macuk – Chef Denise

-Frankenmuth, Michigan’s Little Bavaria, is a wonderful little US town to visit at Christmas.
+Frankenmuth, Michigan’s Little Bavaria, is one of the best places to spend Christmas.
 The charming city is known for its German heritage and Christmas atmosphere – some refer to Frankenmuth fondly as “Christmas Town USA.”
 The town embraces the season’s spirit with decorated storefronts, holiday lights, and festive events.
 There are plenty of things to do in Frankenmuth over the Christmas season.

 The town is best known for its authentic German ChristKindlMarkt with handmade artisan holiday gifts, decorations, and delicious goodies.
 It is held on the first weekend after Thanksgiving and the first two weekends of December.
 You will find gorgeous one-of-a-kind Christmas decor pieces and unique gifts.